Updated May 2017

 A fifth wheel caravan’s on-road behaviour is totally different from that of a conventional caravan.
 That fifth wheel caravans are safer is fundamental.

 The overhung mass (up to 350 kg) of the nose of a conventional caravan causes the front of its tow vehicle to lift.
-This reduces the grip of its front tyres on the road.
+This reduces the grip of its front tyres.
 This lifting effect can be counteracted by a ‘weight distributing hitch (WDH)’.
 This, in effect, ‘levers up’ the rear of the laden tow vehicle.The WDH thus restores part (or all) of the undesirable front end lift.
 It does however introduce major stability issues when the caravan pitches fore/aft.
 The WDH then causes weight on the tow vehicles’ front/rear tyres to vary cyclically.
 This introduces (to put it mildly) undesirable dynamic issues.

 There is a further and serious problem with an overhung hitch.
 If the caravan snakes in one direction that overhang causes the tow vehicle to snake in the opposite direction.
 It is a fundamentally unstable configuration.
 The effect can be reasonably tamed with short centre-heavy ‘vans, but less so with long and/or end-heavy ‘vans.